-Steely Beetle (grape flea beetle) and Climbing Cutworm.
+Steely Beetle (grape flea beetle) and Climbing Cutworm

 The steely beetle (small, shiny black or dark blue in color) overwinters as adults and become active as temperatures increase in the spring.
-A fact sheet on steely beetle can be found at https://ecommons.cornell.edu/bitstream/handle/1813/43101/grape-flea-beetle-FS-NYSIPM.pdf?sequence=1&isAllowed=y.
-They feed on swollen buds prior to budbreak with the potential of causing considerable damage under the right conditions; specifically, when we get a prolonged swollen bud stage.
+A fact sheet on steely beetle can be found here.
+They feed on swollen buds prior to budbreak with the potential of causing considerable damage under the right conditions; specifically when we get a prolonged swollen bud stage.
 Look for damage from steely beetle along the edges of the vineyard.
 By the time you read this you likely will have advanced past the period of vulnerability to steely beetle.
-Climbing cutworm (fact sheet at https://ecommons.cornell.edu/bitstream/handle/1813/43085/climbing-cutworms-FS-

-NYSIPM.pdf?sequence=1&isAllowed=y) refers to larvae of several species of Noctuid moths that cause a similar type of damage as steely beetle.
+Climbing cutworm fact sheet refers to larvae of several species of Noctuid moths that cause a similar type of damage as steely beetle.
 Larvae hide during the day in the leaf litter or grass below the vine and then climb up into the vine to feed on buds and very young shoots on warm evenings.
 Grass under the vine may increase problems from cutworms.
 Use about 2% bud damage from either species as a threshold for treatment.
 Some hybrids with fruitful secondary buds that tend to overcrop can probably handle higher damage levels.
 Later in the season steely beetles lay eggs that hatch into larvae that do feed on grape leaves but this damage is not economically important.
 There are several effective, broad-spectrum, insecticides labeled for steely beetle and in grapes including Sevin, Baythroid, Leverage and Danitol.
 Sevin, Danitol, Baythroid, Brigade, Mustang Maxx, Hero, Leverage, and Brigadier are labeled for use against cutworms along with several more selective materials such as Altacor, Belt, Delegate and Dipel.

-Soft Scales and Mealybugs.
+Soft Scales and Mealybugs

 Soft scales and mealybugs are sucking insects that spend part of their life-cycle on the canes or the trunk and part on leaves or fruit.
 At high densities they can reduce vine vigor or contaminate grape clusters with their sugary excrement, which supports the development of sooty mold.
-However, the major concern with soft scales and mealybugs in our area relates to their potential to vector viruses that cause grape leafroll diseas.
-This is a serious disease of V. vinifera grapevines (a fact sheet on leafroll is available at https://ecommons.cornell.edu/bitstream/handle/1813/43103/grape-leafroll-FS-NYSIPM.pdf?sequence=1&isAllowed=y).
+However, the major concern with soft scales and mealybugs in our area relates to their potential to vector viruses that cause grape leafroll disease.
+This is a serious disease of V. vinifera grapevines (a fact sheet on leafroll is available).
 Soft scales and mealybugs are able to vector grape leafroll disease even at low densities.
 Indeed, the more we look, the more vineyard sites we find that have either soft scales or grape mealybug or both types at low densities.
 Soft scales in our area overwinter on canes as large immatures or young adults.
 At this stage they vary in shape and color but are typically brown or gray and look like bumps or large scales on the canes.
 They have limited ability to move at this stage.
 As the spring progresses they complete development, mate and begin laying eggs (mid-May to early-June), often many hundreds to over a thousand per female.
 The eggs hatch into mobile crawlers that disperse out on to the foliage to feed.
 The significant species of soft scales in our area that are found on grapes have just one generation per year.
 As they mature during the season they move back to the canes to overwinter.